ouillie/terminalle/README.md

 This is the recommended way to use Terminalle.
 Turn it on by setting `tmux: true` in `terminalle.yaml` (see [configuration](#configuration)).
-It configures some alternative tmux keyboard shortcuts, which would normally be impossible to configure in `.tmux.conf`, generally eliminating the prefix in favor of a simple `Ctrl` modifier, thus cutting the number of keystrokes in half without requiring you to memorize new shortcuts.
+It configures some alternative tmux keyboard shortcuts, which would normally be impossible to configure in `.tmux.conf` since terminal emulators typically cannot handle these key combinations.
+Generally replacing the tmux prefix with a simple `Ctrl` modifier, it cuts the number of keystrokes in half without requiring you to memorize new shortcuts.
 If you're a tmux power-user, this will **change** things for you.